 7. What's the difference between drone photos, drone video, and drone video footage?

 Drone video: This is a standalone video created using all drone footage (no ground level, no interior).
-This is perfect for land listings or houses where the property is the main selling point.
-It's $125 for a one minute video.
+This is perfect for land listings or houses where the property is the main selling point, and is included in our Land Bundle.

 Hope this is helpful!
-Shoot us an email or DM if you still have any questions about drone photography in Spokane.
+Shoot us an email or DM if you still have any questions about drone photography or drone video in Spokane.